Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler problem: Interbasis transformation between parabolic and spherical bases

 Now utilizing the well-known recurrence relation of $SU(2)$ Clebscb-Gordan coefficients \cite{Varshalovich1988}

 we finally show that the coefficients must obey the following recurrence relation

 with

-Furthermore, in Equation \eqref{eqn:matrix-M9-2}, the last term $2 \sum _{n_p} n_p W_{\lambda ^{\prime}; n_p}^{n,L,Q,J} W_{\lambda; n_p}^{n,L,Q,J}$ needs to be simplified so that the matrix element of Laplace-Runge-Lentz component $\hat{M}_9$ in the spherical representation is determined as Equation \eqref{eqn:matrix-M9}.
+Furthermore, in \Eref{eqn:matrix-M9-2}, the last term $2 \sum _{n_p} n_p W_{\lambda ^{\prime}; n_p}^{n,L,Q,J} W_{\lambda; n_p}^{n,L,Q,J}$ needs to be simplified so that the matrix element of Laplace-Runge-Lentz component $\hat{M}_9$ in the spherical representation is determined as \Eref{eqn:matrix-M9}.
 This simplification is as follows.
-First, we rewrite the recurrence relation Equation \eqref{eqn:W-rec}:
+First, we rewrite the recurrence relation \Eref{eqn:W-rec}:

 Then replace the term $2 n_p W_{\lambda ^{\prime}; n_p}^{n,L,Q,J}$ in the sum $2 \sum _{n_p} n_p W_{\lambda ^{\prime}; n_p}^{n,L,Q,J} W_{\lambda; n_p}^{n,L,Q,J}$ by the right-hand-side of the above equation to obtain